nicola-masarone/lpc1769-projects/lpc1769_LCD/README.md

 The *lcd_BP* variable contains the current logical value of the *backplane* signal.
 With instruction:

     lcd_BP = !lcd_BP;
-we invert the logic value at each interrupt trip, generating a square wave at 32 Hz.
+we invert the logic value at each interrupt trip, generating a square wave at *32 Hz*.
 Subsequently with the instruction:

     FIO0MASK = ~(1<<9);
-we apply a mask on port P0 to make only bit9 (P0.9) editable.
+we apply a mask on port *P0* to make only *bit9 (P0.9)* editable.
 We note that the expression to the right of the equal holds:
 *<p align="center">~(1<<9) = 111111111111111111111110111111111</p>*

-We then update the value of P0.9 with the instruction:
+We then update the value of *P0.9* with the instruction:

     FIO0PIN = lcd_BP<<9;
 In practice we attribute to *P0.9* the current value of the *lcd_BP* variable which alternates its logical value at each call of the *SysTick_Handler()* function.